ganeshkumar321/Recipe-Rating-Prediction/README.md

 ### Bivariate Analysis

-1st plot
-The box plot shows that recipes containing "beef" in their name tend to have slightly lower ratings compared to recipes without "beef."
+The box plot shows that recipes containing "beef" in their name tend to have  lower ratings compared to recipes without "beef."
-The lower whisker and first quartile for beef recipes suggest that these recipes might be more polarizing among users, with some lower ratings pulling down the median.
+The lower whisker and first quartile for beef recipes suggest that these recipes might be more polarizing, with some lower ratings pulling down the median.

-2nd plot
-The scatter plot indicates that most recipes fall under 100 minutes of preparation time, with no clear correlation between cooking time and rating.
-However, there are a few longer-duration recipes (over 200 minutes) that tend to have high ratings, suggesting that some long, elaborate recipes may be highly appreciated by users.

 ### Interesting Aggregates

-The pivot tables reveal how the presence of "chocolate" in a recipe's name, ingredients, or description affects its average rating.
+The pivot tables show how having "chocolate" in a recipe's name, ingredients, or description affects its average rating.
-Recipes with "chocolate" in the name may indicate user preference for chocolate-themed dishes, while chocolate in the ingredients shows whether its actual inclusion impacts ratings.
-Lastly, mentioning chocolate in the description could suggest that appealing descriptions influence user perception, highlighting the role of marketing and expectations in recipe ratings.
+Recipes with "chocolate" in the name can indicate user preference for chocolate-themed dishes, while chocolate in the ingredients shows whether its actual inclusion impacts ratings.
+Lastly, mentioning chocolate in the description could suggest that having appealing descriptions can influence users' decisions.

 ## Assessment of Missingness

-My initial merged dataset (the recipes dataset after step 1 of the data cleaning process) contained three columns with missing data: name, description, and rating.
-Since the chocolate_in_name, chocolate_in_ingredients, and chocolate_in_description columns were derived from these, they also contain missing values.

 ### NMAR Analysis
-I believe that the missing data in the rating column is likely Not Missing At Random (NMAR).
-Users who feel indifferent about a recipe may choose not to leave a review, while those who either love or strongly dislike a recipe may be more motivated to submit a rating.
-Since the decision to rate is influenced by the user's experience, rather than randomness, it is reasonable to suspect that rating is not missing at random.
+I think that the missing data in the rating column is most likely Not Missing At Random (NMAR).
+Users who don't have any strong feelings about a recipe may choose not to leave a review, while those who have strong views of love or strongly dislike a recipe may be more likely to submit a rating.
+Since the decision to rate is influenced by the user's experience, rather than randomness and other columns, it is reasonable conclude that the data is not missing at random.

 ## Missingness Dependency
-To explore further relationships in the data, I analyzed whether the missingness of the rating column depends on two other variables:
+To explore relationships in the data, I analyzed whether the missingness of the rating column depends on two other variables: n_ingredients (the number of ingredients in a recipe) and calories (the calorie content of the recipe)

-n_ingredients (the number of ingredients in a recipe) calories (the calorie content of the recipe) Missingness of Rating Based on n_ingredients
+Missingness of Rating Based on n_ingredients:
 Null Hypothesis (H₀): The missingness of ratings does not depend on the number of ingredients in a recipe.
 Alternative Hypothesis (H₁): The missingness of ratings does depend on the number of ingredients in a recipe.
 Statistic: The absolute difference between the mean n_ingredients of recipes with missing ratings and recipes with non-missing ratings.
 Significance Level: α = 0.05
 The observed difference in the number of ingredients between recipes with and without missing ratings is 0.25.
 The p-value is 0.002, which is less than 0.05, meaning that this result is statistically significant.
 Since none of the permuted differences were as extreme as the observed difference, we reject the null hypothesis and conclude that the missingness of ratings is dependent on the number of ingredients.

-Missingness of Rating Based on Calories
+Missingness of Rating Based on Calories:
 Null Hypothesis (H₀): The missingness of ratings does not depend on the calorie content of the recipe.
 Alternative Hypothesis (H₁): The missingness of ratings does depend on the calorie content of the recipe.
 Statistic: The absolute difference between the mean calorie count of recipes with missing ratings and recipes with non-missing ratings.